For demonstration purposes, I pushed the cleaning rod a little further through the barrel past the crown than I normally would.

 This step is where you’ll work on the copper fouling.
 Attach the nylon brush to the rod and run it through the rifle bore (but don’t pull it back through).

-Once through the bore, you will apply some drops of copper remover solvent to the brush.
+Once through the bore, apply a few drops of copper remover solvent to the brush.
 You could add the drops of solvent in the hole in your bore guide if you prefer.
 I definitely do it both ways depending on the conditions.
 Sometimes applying it to the bore end prevents the solvent from leaking onto your rifle stock and possibly discoloring it or impacting the laminate.

 Next, attach your jag and run a dry patch through the bore several times, and check the end of the barrel to see if you’ve removed all of the copper fouling.

-If you still see copper fouling, then repeat the above steps a few times until it’s all removed.
+If you still see copper fouling, repeat the steps above a few times until it’s all removed.

 Normally, the copper streaks appear as brownish-tinted streaks.

 For the most part, you don't want to hunt on a clean rifle barrel.
 I’ve had a few different rifles that seemed to respond differently after a thorough cleaning of the barrel.
 Some rifles shoot great from a super-cleaned bore, but others may not—all rifles are different.
 To be safe, I take a freshly cleaned rifle back out in the field and take a few foul shots to “settle a barrel down,” so to speak.
-When I'm at the range after a cleaned barrel, I like to shoot at a clean target face, and do a three or five shot string.
-And while doing this I'll watch the groups to see when they tighten up.
-Then I'll mark that down in a book that I keep on every single rifle, and I can compare that information the next time I do a deep clean.
+When I'm at the range after a cleaned barrel, I like to shoot at a clean target face and do a three or five-shot string.
+And while doing this, I'll watch the groups to see when they tighten up.
+Then I'll mark it in a book I keep on every single rifle, and I can compare that information the next time I do a deep clean.

 There’s definitely a lot of reading that can be done on foul shots and bore mapping.